ADR Classes and ADR Transport

-As a transporter, we transport all kinds of goods.
-In most cases, these are simple pallets with customers’ products loaded on them.
-These may contain soft teddy bears, but not all goods are so safe and innocent.
+As a carrier, we transport all kinds of goods.
+In most cases, these are simple pallets loaded with customers’ products.
+These might be soft teddy bears, but not all goods are so safe and innocent.
 Certain types of goods carry risks.
-These include flammable products, explosion hazards and toxic substances.
-You cannot simply transport these goods.
-You will have to consider ADR Classes.
-However, you can already read more about these ADR Classes in this blog!
+Examples include flammable products, explosive hazards, or chemical substances.
+These goods may not be transported without proper precautions.
+To keep the environment safe, you must deal with ADR Classes.
+You can read more about these ADR Classes in this blog!

 ADR is the abbreviation for Accord relatif au transport international de marchandises Dangereuses par Route.
-If you don’t speak French: simply put, it means the transport of dangerous goods.
-ADR is the European treaty, consisting of agreements and regulations concerning the transport of dangerous goods and substances by road.
+If you don’t speak French: simply put, this means the transport of dangerous goods.
+ADR is the European treaty consisting of agreements and regulations.
+It is a classification regarding the transport of dangerous goods and substances by road.

 ADR Rules

-The ADR rulebook has been compiled by the United Nations.
-These rules lay down everything relating to the transport of hazardous substances.
-For example, there are rules on how the substances must be transported, what markings are required on the truck and which substances may be transported through which tunnels.
+The ADR set of rules was compiled by the United Nations.
+These rules establish everything related to the transport of dangerous goods.
+For instance, there are rules on how substances must be transported, which markings are required on the truck, and which substances may be transported through which tunnels.
 The full set of rules can be found on the UNECE website.

 Which documents do you need to transport to the UK?